Hendiaome/JSON-Viewer-for-Debug/README.md

 ### Basic Usage
 1. In a Java application debugging session, when stopped at a breakpoint
 2. Right-click on any variable in the variables panel (supports any Java object)
-3. Select "View JSON" option
+3. Select "View as JSON" option
 4. Or, use the shortcut `Ctrl+Shift+J` (`Cmd+Shift+J` on Mac)

 ### JSON Viewer Features